CLSherrod/clsherrod.github.io/_drafts/review/2008/2008-09-12-peace-intention-experiments.md

 If you have read her book or know someone that has you know how these intentional experiments really work.Â  It's amazing.

-Join me at <a href="http://www.thepeaceintentionexperiment.com/" rel="nofollow">ThePeaceintentionExperiment.com</a> and lets's intend peace.</p>
+Join me at <a href="http://www.thepeaceintentionexperiment.com/" rel="nofollow">ThePeaceintentionExperiment.com</a> and lets's intend peace.